MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.PersonalContacts/New-MgUserContactFolderContact.md

   - `[State <String>]`: The state.
   - `[Street <String>]`: The street.

-INPUTOBJECT `<IPersonalContactsIdentity>`: Identity Parameter
+`INPUTOBJECT <IPersonalContactsIdentity>`: Identity Parameter
   - `[ContactFolderId <String>]`: The unique identifier of contactFolder
   - `[ContactFolderId1 <String>]`: The unique identifier of contactFolder
   - `[ContactId <String>]`: The unique identifier of contact
   - `[ExtensionId <String>]`: The unique identifier of extension
-  - `[MultiValueLegacyExtendedPropertyId <String>]`: The unique identifier of multiValueLegacyExtendedProperty
-  - `[SingleValueLegacyExtendedPropertyId <String>]`: The unique identifier of singleValueLegacyExtendedProperty
   - `[UserId <String>]`: The unique identifier of user

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty\[]>: The collection of multi-value extended properties defined for the contact.
+`MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>`: The collection of multi-value extended properties defined for the contact.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Value <String[]>]`: A collection of property values.

-OTHERADDRESS `<IMicrosoftGraphPhysicalAddress>`: physicalAddress
+`OTHERADDRESS <IMicrosoftGraphPhysicalAddress>`: physicalAddress
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[City <String>]`: The city.
   - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.